 10.) – The Communication Gets Lost

 Silence is not golden when it comes to relationships.
-The more you refine your communication with each other, the better off you’ll both feel.
+The more you refine your communication with one other, the better off you’ll get along.

 Maturely talking it out on a daily basis, is the most important key to any relationship.